Official Accrington Stanley Supporters’ Trust

 Vote to re-elect the 10 previous board members, plus the one new candidate, into a new 11-person board.

 Proposed by PW, seconded by JA, all attendees voted in favour unanimously.

-JA & PW explained it was the boards intention to absolve the requirement for the accounts to be formally audited, in line with rules 83.3 and 83.4 and an independent 3rd party examination is proposed.
+JA & PW explained it was the boards intention to disapply the requirement for the accounts to be formally audited for the current first year accounts as passed by the society board and for the upcoming year, in line with rules 83.3 to 83.7inc. and an independent 3rd party examination is proposed.

 Dorothy Vernon (DV) asked who will conduct the examination, and PL confirmed it will be David Wilson, managing partner of Hindle Son, Jepson & Jennings Charted Accountants.

-Vote to absolve the requirement for the accounts to be formally audited, in line with rules 83.3 and 83.4 an independent 3rd party examination is proposed.
+Vote to disapply the requirement for the accounts to be formally audited for the current first year accounts and the upcoming year, in line with rules 83.3 to 83.7inc. an independent 3rd party examination is proposed.

 Proposed by PW, seconded by DV, all attendees voted in favour unanimously.